GitMurf/roam-javascript/README.md

 ### Description

+Run this SmartBlock on any block to schedule/send it to a Kanban Agenda on any Daily Notes Page.

 ### Installation

 Copy the raw JS code from here: https://raw.githubusercontent.com/GitMurf/roam-javascript/master/kanban-agenda.js

-Copy that into this smartblock "shell":
+Paste that code into this smartblock "shell" where it says `//paste code here...`:

 - ````
   #42SmartBlock Kanban Agenda